 Taxi drivers in Prague are famous for trying to rip off both tourists and locals.
-On the other hand they are still cheaper than cabs in London or Paris.
-Hailing a taxi on the street or taking cab from a tourist attraction spot has the biggest risk of you being overcharged.
+On the other hand, they are still cheaper than cabs in London or Paris.
+Hailing a taxi on the street or taking a cab from a tourist attraction spot has the biggest risk of you being overcharged.
 We advise you call a taxi from one of the most popular companies like Profitaxi or AAA taxi.
-They have quite good reputation.
-The minimum cost is (also so called starting fee, when you enter vehicle) is 40 CZK.
-Also check taxi-meter, must be at zero when you get in.
-They charge 28 CZK per kilometre and if you ask the driver for waiting, they will add 6 CZK per minute.
-Fare to outside the district of the capital city of Prague is not limited and can be negotiated.
+They have quite a good reputation.
+The minimum cost is (also so-called starting fee when you enter a vehicle) is max.
+60 CZK.
+Also, check the taxi meter.
+It must be at zero when you get in.
+The maximum charge is 36 CZK per kilometre, and if you ask the driver for waiting, they will add 7 CZK per minute.
+The fare outside the district of the capital city of Prague is not limited and can be negotiated.
 Registered taxis should have a meter clearly displayed.
-At the end of journey driver should give you a printed receipt.
-If you have a company in Prague and planning to use taxis for a long period you can make an agreement with ProfiTaxi or with Prague Transfers.
-Due to recent regulations and high fines for overcharging customers – taxi drivers are starting providing more fair service.
-But still be careful.
+At the end of the journey, the driver should give you a printed receipt.
+If you have a company in Prague and plan to use taxis for a long period, you can agree with ProfiTaxi or with Prague Transfers.
+Due to recent regulations and high fines for overcharging customers – taxi drivers are starting to provide more fair service.
+But still, be careful.

 - read sad stories www.prague-taxi.co.uk